Imran4424/iOS-InterviewQuestions/Swift.md

 import UIKit // Required for UI elements like UILabel, UIImage, etc. import Foundation // Required for background tasks like networking

-// Assume you have an IBOutlet for a label in your ViewController
+// Assume we have an IBOutlet for a label in our ViewController
 @IBOutlet weak var statusLabel: UILabel!

 func performBackgroundWorkAndUpdateUI() {